Daniel-Prado/CarND-LaneLines-P1-Submit/README.md

 My pipeline consists of the following steps:

 1. Convert the input image to grayscale using the provided helper function that performs a `COLOR_RGB2GRAY` conversion.
 I have also experimented with the Intensity component of the HSI colorspace, which is referred to be more optimal in computer vision but I really haven't observed a difference.

-2. second step
+2. Apply a Gaussian filter to soften the image and avoid noise.
+I have used a kernel size of 3 that seems enough for the purpose.
+3. Then, using the provided function based on the Canny Edges algorithm, we detect the edges of the shapes contained in the image, including (but not only) the road lines.
+The parameters used have been a (low, high) threshold of values (50,150), that seems to provide enough level of detail and not too much clutter.
+Here is a sample resulting image:
+  IMAGE_REF
+4. Next, we apply a mask to the edges image to focus only on the area where the lane lines can be present, and setting the rest to black.
+The are chosen is a trapezoid polygon, with bottom vertices in the corners of the image and top vertices aproximately in the horizon of the road, 10% of the image width.
+5. Next, we apply the Hough Transform to detect the lines in the edges image, using the provided helper function `hough_lines`.
+This function performs two steps:
+- Apply the transform
+- Draw the lines in top of the image, in red color.

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I ....